qmk/qmk_firmware/keyboards/kintwin/keymaps/alvicstep/readme.md

 Kinesis Contoured family of keyboards belong to a relatively small group of keyboards that utilize thumb clusters.
 The keycap profiles of thumb cluster keys make it easy to press multiple keys simultaneously by a thumb finger.
 Co-locating CTRL, SHIFT and KEYPAD modifiers in the thumb cluster gives truly unique capabilities to these keyboards.

 ### Software Developer Layout
-The **soft_dev** layout is optimized for software development on a Windows machine.
+The **alvicstep** layout is optimized for software development on a Windows machine.
 It is a result of many years of daily usage.
 It is a great starting point for your own design.

 #### Layout Features
 - 3 layers: default layer, keypad layer, numpad layer